-5.4 Pre-Reformation Germany: Change in Participative Elections (1300-1500)
+5.5 Pre-Reformation Germany: Introduction of Participative Elections (1300-1500)

 In addition to our primary analysis detailed above, we add a secondary set of empirical tests focused on changes in participative institutions at the town level between 1300 to 1500.
 This set of analyses is meant to evaluate empirical support for the transmission mechanisms outlined in our theoretical framework.